Munyiwamwangi/BlogSaferspace/README.md

 ## Description

-Pitch Perfect is a platform that allows users to share their ideas as posts and others can read them, contribute through commenting and voting.
+Blog Saferspace is a platform that allows users to share their ideas as posts and others can read them, contribute through commenting and voting.

 ## Set up and Installations